As an experienced cruiser, I've got tons of tips to make your next cruise vacation a breeze.

 Check the Specs Before You Go

 It pays to look at the specifications of the rooms that you are interested in (this information is displayed on most cruise ship sites).
-For example, Carnival's average inside stateroom on the Spirit and Legend are somewhere around 17.2 square meters.
+For example, Carnival's average inside stateroom on the Spirit and Legend is somewhere around 17.2 square meters.
 In comparison, Royal Caribbean's inside staterooms, like those on the Voyager of the Seas, are just 13.9 square meters.

 It pays to keep in mind that just because the room is classified as an inside room, that does not guarantee that all of the rooms are the same.
 Also, Category 1A cabins are generally made up of their less-desirable rooms that are funnily shaped, in odd locations, and have pull-out beds or bunks.
 So keep that in mind when making your cabin selection.
 When it comes to balcony staterooms, be sure to check what is included in the size dimensions, as some sites include the balcony in the sizing.